phrase/Flask-Phrase/README.md

 ### Demo

-You can find a demo project in the `demo` folder, just run follow the `README.md` in that folder
+You can find a demo project in the `demo` folder, just [follow the `README.md` in that folder](https://github.com/phrase/Flask-Phrase/tree/master/demo).

 ### Installation